openvinotoolkit/openvino/README.md

 ### Components
 * [OpenVINO™ Runtime] - is a set of C++ libraries with C and Python bindings providing a common API to deliver inference solutions on the platform of your choice.
     * [core](./src/core) - provides the base API for model representation and modification.
-    * [inference](./src/inference) - provides an API to infer models on device.
+    * [inference](./src/inference) - provides an API to infer models on the device.
     * [transformations](./src/common/transformations) - contains the set of common transformations which are used in OpenVINO plugins.
-    * [low precision transformations](./src/common/low_precision_transformations) - contains the set of transformations which are used in low precision models
+    * [low precision transformations](./src/common/low_precision_transformations) - contains the set of transformations that are used in low precision models
-    * [bindings](./src/bindings) - contains all available OpenVINO bindings which are maintained by OpenVINO team.
+    * [bindings](./src/bindings) - contains all available OpenVINO bindings which are maintained by the OpenVINO team.
         * [c](./src/bindings/c) - provides C API for OpenVINO™ Runtime
         * [python](./src/bindings/python) - Python API for OpenVINO™ Runtime
 * [Plugins](./src/plugins) - contains OpenVINO plugins which are maintained in open-source by OpenVINO team.
-For more information please take a look to the [list of supported devices](#supported-hardware-matrix).
+For more information, take a look at the [list of supported devices](#supported-hardware-matrix).
-* [Frontends](./src/frontends) - contains available OpenVINO frontends which allow to read model from native framework format.
+* [Frontends](./src/frontends) - contains available OpenVINO frontends that allow reading models from the native framework format.
 * [Model Optimizer] - is a cross-platform command-line tool that facilitates the transition between training and deployment environments, performs static model analysis, and adjusts deep learning models for optimal execution on end-point target devices.
 * [Post-Training Optimization Tool] - is designed to accelerate the inference of deep learning models by applying special methods without model retraining or fine-tuning, for example, post-training 8-bit quantization.
 * [Samples] - applications on C, C++ and Python languages which shows basic use cases of OpenVINO usages.